Skip to main content

 Three things break promotion-monitoring pipelines.
 Stale promotion residue — Talabat occasionally leaves old_price populated briefly after a promotion ends; cross-validate by requiring the same item to show the same old_price across two consecutive snapshots before alerting, to avoid stale-data false positives.
 Cross-currency confusion — discount percentage is currency-invariant and safe to compare across markets, but absolute discount value is not; always alert in percentage terms unless your downstream consumer needs the local-currency amount.
 Item-name drift across snapshots — Talabat occasionally renames items mid-promotion (e.g. "Pepperoni Pizza Large" → "Pepperoni Pizza (Large)"); use a fuzzy match or category-and-image-hash join when detecting "same item" across snapshots.

 Thirdwatch's actor returns image URLs on every menu item, which makes image-hash a reliable fallback identity when item names drift.
-The actor's pure-HTTP architecture means hourly snapshots scale linearly without proxy budget pain — running a 24-hour history across all nine MENA countries simultaneously costs under $5 a day.
+The actor's pure-HTTP architecture means hourly snapshots scale linearly without proxy budget pain — running a 24-hour history across all nine MENA countries simultaneously stays well within budget.
 A fourth issue worth highlighting: aggregator-side promotions (Talabat-funded discounts on top of restaurant pricing) sometimes show up with old_price populated even when the underlying restaurant didn't change its price; treat aggregator-promo and restaurant-promo as distinct event classes when the discount is uniform across many chains in the same hour.

 Related use cases